apache/apisix/docs/en/latest/plugins/error-log-logger.md

 ## How to set the clickhouse

 The plugin sends the error log as a string to the `data` field of the clickhouse table.
+*TODO Here save error log as a whole string to clickhouse 'data' column.
+We will add more columns in the future.*
 Step: update the attributes of the plugin

 ```shell